jian-hua-he/DistributedCounter/README.md

 ### Query data

 I use `docker-compose` to build all services.
 The query is relay on `docker-compose` network interface.
 When you send a request to the Coordinator. it will automatically forward your request to the random Counter.

-If the single Counter failed.
+So, If the single Counter failed.
 It won’t effect the query.

 ## PROS